Noroff-FEU-Assignments/project-exam-1-saibia8/README.md

 This project should reflect my creative and technical knowledge and skills from my first year at Noroff.
 The assignment is the creation of a blog website on a topic of my choice.
 My topic of choice is a blog website about cacti.
 I have been using HTML, CSS, and JavaScript, and have coded a call to the WordPress REST API to fetch the data.
 The content for website is stored on a WordPress installation used as a Headless CMS.
 To collect the data, a hotjar is installed.

 A website have following pages:
--	Home page (with a carousel with the latest posts).
+-	Home page (a carousel with the latest posts).
 -	About page (fictional information about the blog creators).
 -	List of blog posts (shows the first 10 post and have a show more button to load more post from the API call).
 -	Blog post specific pages (is built using a query string parameter based on whatever link the user clicked, a modal appears giving the user a bigger view of that image).